beingsmit/technical-product-gtm/README.md

 Built for founders from Seed through Series D, plus GTM leaders and operators scaling technical products.
 Not theory — frameworks from real GTM motions, with the failures included.

-Works with Claude Code, OpenAI Codex, Cursor, Windsurf, and any agent that supports the Agent Skills spec.
+Works with Claude Code, OpenAI Codex, Cursor, Windsurf, Antigravity and any agent that supports the Agent Skills spec.

 ---